michaelpearce21/CI_MS1_DAL/README.md

 ### Features summary

 The features in the website cover the vast majority of the user stories identified in the design stage of the project.
-The main story not covered is around the direct booking of tables, but this was elminated from the first release of the site early on in design for a later release.
+The main story not covered is around the direct booking of tables, but this was eliminated from the first release of the site early on in design for a later release.

 There are several recommendations of where the site could expand to in the future however:
 * A booking system a user can use directly.